 After you have got your nutrition and workout in order, only then is it time to consider supplementation.
 For example, taking a fat loss supplement won’t help you lose fat if you are consuming more calories than you are using in a day.
 Similarly, if you don’t consume enough food, supplements designed to aid muscle growth will have very little effect.

 Supplements cannot do the work for you.
 They are not a replacement for discipline and desire.
 They are something you use in addition to your other strategies in order to speed your progress.
 For fat loss investigate HOT-ROX.
-For muscle growth try Surge, Grow!, Metabolic Drive! or Carbolin 19.
+For muscle growth try Surge, Grow! or Low-Carb Grow!
 For focus, intensity and CNS recovery look into Spike and Power Drive.
 If you are looking for a testosterone or libido boost, consider Alpha Male or RED KAT.

 What ever you do, do not get stuck looking at all the information present instead of doing something.
 At the very least, follow the 7 habits and start some type of resistance program.
 While you are taking these early steps you can plan out what to do after the program you have chosen ends.
 Getting stuck in analysis paralysis will not do you any good.
-Remember, you don't have to find the perfect program.
-It does not exist!
+You don’t have to find the perfect program.
+It does not exist.

 If you are new to all of this you should learn some gym etiquette.
 You don’t want to be one of those people that performs curls in the squat rack.
 A good way to pick up on gym etiquette is to read some of the humorous threads relating to poor gym practices: